 Some research projects are more suited than others for doing so.
 For instance, it is always difficult to quantify how much harder reverse engineering becomes because of a new obfuscation technique.
 In those cases, good papers try to show analytically how the technique raises the bar.

-[Note: greatly improving an existing defense (e.g., making it faster or simpler) is of course a worthy contribution still.]
+[Note: greatly improving an existing defense (e.g., making it faster or simpler) is of course a worthy contribution still.] - You did not examine the residual attack surface.

-4. You solve a problem that does not exist (anymore) and there is no reason to think it will ever become a real problem
+You solved one problem.
+What is left? - You solve a problem that does not exist (anymore) and there is no reason to think it will ever become a real problem

 The world changes.
 For example, clever new tricks to detect shellcode in network traffic may no longer have much value for modern general purpose systems where shellcode injection is no longer possible.
 Convince yourself that the problem the paper addresses matters.